-The parties have recognized that a number of contractual provisions maintained in the body of the Agreement need to be changed so as to effectuate a six (6) period day, trimester [six (6) marking periods] middle school schedule.
-The parties have agreed that the following provisions shall be effective for the 2020-2021 school year:
+The parties have recognized that a number of contractual provisions maintained in the body of the Agreement need to be changed so as to effectuate a six (6) period day, trimester schedule.
+The parties have agreed that the following provisions shall be effective for the 2023-2024 school years:

 1. The parties recognize that the District will establish a six (6) period day.
 Each period shall be of equal length not less than fifty-eight (58) minutes nor more than sixty-one (61) minutes.
 Variance between class periods shall not exceed more than three (3) minutes.
-The weekly teaching load in the middle school for all full-time teachers will be twenty-five (25) periods [five (5) per day] and, subject to Article 6 Section G, five (5) periods [one (1) per day] assigned for daily planning.
+The weekly teaching load in the middle school for all full-time teachers will be twenty-five (25) periods [five (5) per day] and, subject to Article 6 Sections C, D, and G, five (5) periods [one (1) per day] assigned for daily planning.